Consensys/doc.goquorum/docs/Reference/API-Methods.md

         * 1 - for counterparty protection

+        * 2 - for mandatory party protection

         * 3 - for private state validation

+    * `mandatoryFor`: *array* of *strings* - when sending a private transaction, an array of the recipients' base64-encoded public keys

 * `callback`: *function* - (optional) callback function; if you pass a callback, the HTTP request is made asynchronous.